Robert Austin Wynns Player Props: Rockies vs. Red Sox

 Robert Austin Wynns At The Plate

-- Wynns has gotten a hit in nine of 16 games this season, but he has zero multi-hit games.
+- Wynns has gotten a hit in nine of 16 games this year, but he has zero multi-hit games.

-- In four games this season (25.0%), Wynns has picked up an RBI, including two games with multiple runs batted in.
+- Wynns has driven in a run in four games this year (25.0%), including two games with multiple runs batted in.

-- He has scored in four games this year (25.0%), but has had no multi-run games.
+- He has scored a run in four of 16 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.